Hansade2005/pixel-pilot/DATABASE_SYSTEM_COMPLETE.md

 ## ✅ What We've Built

-A complete **Lovable Cloud-style** database system integrated into your AI app builder.
+A complete **Lovable Cloud-style** database system integrated into your PiPilot.
 Users can now create fully functional databases with authentication, manage tables and records, all without writing a single line of backend code.

 ---